rekumar/labgraph/docs/source/schema.rst

    :scale: 100 %
    :alt: An example graph for a single Sample

    This is a graph for a single Sample.
 The four node types are shown in different colors.
 The edges point forward in time, and the nodes are arranged in a topological order.
 The graph is acyclic, so there are no loops.
-The graph can branch to show multiple downstream processes (in this case, an :py:class:`Action <alab_data.Action>` and :py:class:`Measurement <alab_data.Measurement>`) acting upon a single :py:class:`Material <alab_data.Material>`.
+The graph can branch to show multiple downstream processes (in this case, an :py:class:`Action <labgraph.Action>` and :py:class:`Measurement <labgraph.Measurement>`) acting upon a single :py:class:`Material <labgraph.Material>`.

 Allowed Edges (Node Relationships)
 ===================================